 These are varied depending on the test kit one is using.

 Gamma Glutamyl Transferase (GGT)

 The gamma-glutamyl transferase is an enzyme that catalyzes the transfer of gamma-glutamyl functional groups from molecules such as glutathione to an acceptor that could be aminoacid, water or a peptide.
 This enzyme plays an important role in the synthesis and degradation of glutathione, drug metabolism, and xenobiotic detoxification.

-Individual test results should always be interpreted using the reference range from the laboratory that performed the test, however, most common reference ranges are 15-85 IU/L for men and 5-55 IU/L for women.
+When performing liver function tests, the results should always be interpreted using the reference range from the laboratory that performed the test, However, most common reference ranges are 15-85 IU/L for men and 5-55 IU/L for women.